sybenx/aarwares-site/bartender.md

 Played the game?
 [Take a Survey](https://forms.gle/mPD71fr6YsUsrQp18)

-In this game, players compete with taverns in a medieval town filled with thirsty patrons.
-Players can use cards to attack or defend their bartenders by persuading customers, raiding establishments, or digging a deadly pit.
-The player who monopolizes the bartenders and keeps the most important customers wins.
+In this game, players compete over bartenders in a medieval town filled with thirsty patrons.
+Players can use cards to attack or defend their bartenders by persuading customers, raiding establishments, or digging deadly traps.
+The player who establish their bartenders and win the most important customers are victorious.